Hello-World-Blog/Artificial-Intelligence/README.md

 This repository contains implementation of several Machine Learning and Deep Learning algorithms in Python, along with a brief mathematical explanation.

-Visit my site at https://learnai1.home.blog/ for interesting blogs on AI.
+Visit our site at https://learnai1.home.blog/ for various technical writings.